Skip to main content

 A snow blower is somewhat safer than a shovel because it removes the heavy lift and breath-hold, but the cold air and exertion are still there.
 People with serious heart risk should still avoid running a snow blower for an hour.
 The same logic applies as with shoveling: cardio strain in cold air is the issue.

-Philly weather makes shoveling especially risky because our snow tends to be wet and heavy, not dry powder.
+Philly weather makes shoveling particularly risky because our snow tends to be wet and heavy, not dry powder.
 A wet shovelful can weigh 15 to 25 pounds.
 Combine that with the sudden temperature drops we see during Nor'easters, and you have ideal conditions for a vasoconstriction-plus-strain heart event.

-Younger people are not at zero risk, especially if they have a strong family history of early heart disease, untreated high blood pressure, smoking, or use of stimulants like cocaine.
+Younger people are not at zero risk, particularly if they have a strong family history of early heart disease, untreated high blood pressure, smoking, or use of stimulants like cocaine.
 Heart attacks in people under 40 are uncommon, but we see them every winter in the ER.
 Risk factors matter more than age.

 Deep-Dive Questions